ezekielaquino/Noise3000/README.md

 [#2: ANOTHER DEMO: Noise in container](http://ezekielaquino.com/Noise3000/index2.html)

 ## What?
 Noise3000 basically creates a `noisy` element and is added either to the page or to a specified container.
-The grain is then animated via requestAnimationFrame using 3D transforms.
+The grain is then animated via @keyframes using 3D transforms.
 Everything you need is contained in this ~8kb minified package, only thing you need to do is plop it in!

 ## Usage